sbojorge/Urban-drf/README.md

 - Add corsheaders middleware at the top of the MIDDLEWARE
 - Set the ALLOWED_ORIGINS for the network requests made to the server
 - Enable sending cookies in cross-origin requests for user's authentication functionality
-- Set the DEBUG value to True
+- Set the DEBUG value to False

 ### Forking